If you’re shopping for a mortgage, you’ve likely heard the terms “prequalification” and “preapproval”, and are wondering how they differ.

 The excitement of wanting to buy a home sometimes drives people to online home-listing sites, or a real estate agent before going to their credit union.

-However, you may want to contact your credit union (or chosen lender) before you start looking at homes, so that you can get prequalified or preapproved.
+It may be a better idea, however, to contact your credit union (or chosen lender) before you start looking at homes, so that you can get prequalified or preapproved.
 It’s also worth noting that securing your mortgage through a credit union as opposed to a bank may offer additional benefits, such as: more personalized service, lower rates, fewer fees, an easier approval process, and working with a loan officer who will advocate for you.

 Again, being prequalified or preapproved does not guarantee you will get a loan.
 It only indicates that if the information you submitted is accurate and remains the same, there is a high probability that you will receive a loan within the financial range discussed when you actually apply.